TheAlgorithms/C/CONTRIBUTING.md

 - feat: A new feature
 - docs: Documentation changes
 - test: Correct existing tests or add new ones
+- chore: Miscellaneous changes that do not match any of the above.

 ### Pull Requests